aws/amazon-vpc-cni-k8s/README.md

 Default: `false`
 Specifies whether prometeus metrics endpoints are enabled on a worker node.

+`MY_NODE_NAME`
+Type: String
+Default: Unset
+Specifies the local node name to use when filtering pods from the kubernetes API.

 ### Notes

 `L-IPAMD`(aws-node daemonSet) running on every worker node requires access to kubernetes API server.
 If it can **not** reach